gesellc/cpp-interface-compatibility/README.md

 * Even though the client code doesn't use the new method, it must recompile against the new interface definition, and still needs to re-deploy at the same time as the new library is deployed.

-## Inventory 4.0.0 - "The true path to extending interfaces and a wrong turn"
+## Inventory 4.0.0 - "Extending interfaces and a wrong turn"

 Inventory Interface: